FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 logger.debug("create client for group, account address is " + cryptoKeyPair.getAddress());
 ```

-- Constructing a Contract Class Object
+- Construct contract class objects

-The contract object can be initialized using the deploy or load function, which is used differently, the former for the initial deployment of the contract and the latter when the contract has been deployed and the contract address is known.。
+The contract object can be initialized using the deploy or load function, which is used differently, the former for the initial deployment of the contract and the latter when the contract has been deployed and the contract address is known。

 ```java
 / / Deployment contract